arx-research/ers-docs/pages/overview/intro.md

 ERS leverages a combination of attestations, a namespace and binding enrollments to achieve these properties for users.
 ERS is comprised of `Manufacturers` who enroll chips and `Developers` who create `Projects`.

 ERS is deployed on Base and Sepolia for testing.

-## Getting Started

-Ready to add chips to ERS?
-The [Scripts section](../scripts/intro.md) provides step-by-step guides and command-line tools to:

-- Set up your development environment
-- Claim a developer name in the .ers namespace
-- Create services and projects
-- Enroll chips and bind them to your applications

-Start with the [Scripts Setup Guide](../scripts/setup.md) to begin adding chips to the ERS protocol.